qinguorui2001/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `p-list` followed by `p-delete 2` deletes the 2nd person in the address book.
+* `p-list` followed by `p-delete 2` deletes the 2nd person in the contact list.
 * `p-find n/Betsy` followed by `p-delete 1` deletes the 1st person in the results of the `p-find` command.

 ### Adding an assignment with deadline: `a-add`

-Adds an assignment with deadline to a person in the address book.
+Adds an assignment with deadline to a person in the contact list.

 Format: `a-add n/NAME d/DESCRIPTION by/ D/M/YYYY,[HHMM]`